The Case for Recent Creation

-The Bible teaches that in six days the LORD made the heavens and the earth, the sea, and all that is in them, (Ex.
-20:11).
-Until modern times, nearly all Christians regarded these as literal twenty-four hour days.
+The Bible teaches that in six days the LORD made the heavens and the earth, the sea, and all that is in them (Exodus 20:11).
+Until recently, nearly all Protestants regarded these as literal twenty-four hour days.
 Today, however, many Christian leaders deny a brief, recent creation.
-By means of exotic interpretations of Genesis 1-2, they seek to harmonize the Bible with the supposed “facts” of science, thereby making Scripture teach what it does not: theistic evolution or progressive creation.
-(1) In this article I argue that such accommodation is neither wise nor necessary, since recent creation is both important and reasonable to believe.
+By means of exotic interpretations of Genesis 1-2, they seek to harmonize the Bible with the supposed “facts” of science, thereby making Scripture teach (or allow) what it does not: theistic evolution or progressive creation.1 In this article I argue that such accommodation is neither wise nor necessary, since recent creation is both important and reasonable to believe.

 Why It’s Important